WojtekKamilowski/CI_PP5_HSBS/README.md

 It is included on all pages.
 Contains: website name that is clickable link to Home page which is a common feature on many websites so users expect it.
 There is search queries form, navigation bar, Authentication & Cart icons.
 Header is responsive: the website name, nav-bar and search queries form are not displayed for smaller screens.
-Instead of website name there is Home link included in the drop-down burger menu which also contains the navigation links.
+Instead of the clickable website name there is Home link included in the drop-down burger menu which also contains the navigation links.
+Search queries form is displayed after clicking the magnifying glass icon & the Authentication icon has shorter under-description.
-User stories covered: 11, 15.
+User stories covered: 1, 2, 3, 4, 5, 6, 7.

 ![Features](docs/features/header.png)